 With CB4, Store Managers Correct Issues Before Corporate Visits

 Store managers typically view store walks with apprehension, and this can hurt communication in retail.
 In the days before a visit from corporate, a proactive store manager might scour her selling floor, trying to ensure merchandise is properly displayed and promotions visible.
 In some cases, an executive may unexpectedly pop in, taking the store manager off guard and sending her heart racing as she wonders what issues will be revealed.
-Thus, these visits can be a source of stress when they should really be used to build trust and promote team building between corporate level staff and the boots on the ground.
+Thus, these visits can be a source of stress when they should really be used to enhance trust and promote team building between corporate level staff and the boots on the ground.

 But when the manager, bolstered by CB4, looked closer, he saw that the entire SKU had been labeled with the wrong price.
 On further inspection, he realized that the entire freezer case was mislabeled!
-What would have turned into an embarrassing debacle and damage control situation was nipped in the bud before corporate set foot in the store.
+What would have turned into an embarrassing debacle was nipped in the bud before corporate set foot in the store.
 The store walk planned for the very next day was a success, and everyone celebrated the store’s strong sales, having averted a costly issue before it became a major problem.